 The Technology HelpDesk is a service of Information Resources and Technology (IRT).
 To contact the Technology HelpDesk, please call (309) 677-2964 or visit us in the Cullom-Davis Library.
 See menu items at left or scroll down on this page for more useful technology information.

-A phishing email is circulating that says that you are currently using 10GB of your mailbox and that you are being upgraded to 20GB.
-Delete the email and do not click on the link included.
+A phishing email is circulating that states you are over your email quota.
+If you receive this email, delete it and do not click on the enclosed links.

 Bradley Information Security Twitter Feed

 Keep up to date with information security at Bradley, by following the Bradley Information Security Twitter feed @BradleyInfoSec.

 Visit the New Employee Help Page for tips about getting started with campus services.
 Information is provided for both full-time and part-time employees to help with your transition to campus.

 Secure your devices and protect vital data and information.

 Expand your knowledge on some of the most widely used applications with online tutorials.

 With the rise in use of mobile devices like smartphones and tablet computers, it's becoming increasingly important to take measures to protect the data stored on and accessed from the device.